Free Buyers Guide

 In New South Wales, Australia, the average payback period for a residential solar system is between 3 to 5 years.
 During this time, the initial investment is recovered through savings on electricity bills.
 It’s important to note that the cost of electricity is increasing

 After the 3 to 5-year period, once the system recoups its upfront cost, your electricity will essentially be free.
 However, this is an average, and it doesn’t account for specific factors unique to your situation.
-These factors include your self-consumption patterns.
+These factors include your energy usage patterns.

 When you factor in the efficiency of microinverters and their lifespan, you might be saving a significant amount of cash long term.